 - Well Done - 160 Cook 8 minutes, flip cook for 6 minutes and check temp.

-NY Strip Steaks on the Grill
+Grilled NY Strip Steaks

-- 1 tbsp minced onion dried
+- 1 Tablespoon minced onion dried

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1 tsp rosemary dried
+- 1 teaspoon rosemary dried

-- 1 tsp Italian seasoning
+- 1 teaspoon Italian seasoning

-- ½ tsp black pepper
+- ¼ teaspoon black pepper

 - Follow these guidelines for cooking them and please note that ours were about an inch thick.
-Rare - 120°-130° Cook 4 minutes, flip cook 3 minutes check tempMedium - 140° Cook 5 minutes, flip cook for 3 minutes and check tempWell Done - 160° Cook 8 minutes, flip cook for 6 minutes and check temp.Allow the steaks to rest on a dish for 5 minutes before serving.
+Rare - 120°-130° Cook 4 minutes, flip cook 3 minutes check tempMedium - 140° Cook 5 minutes, flip cook for 3 minutes and check tempWell Done - 160° Cook 8 minutes, flip cook for 6 minutes and check temp.